-- A pointer is allowed "to point" to objects of a certain type. - Pointer variables can be used as any other objects. - A pointer may be uninitialized or pointing to a non-existing object (for example if a variables leaves scope).
+- A pointer is an object containing an address of main memory. - A pointer is allowed "to point" to objects of a certain type. - Pointer variables can be used as any other objects. - A pointer may be uninitialized or pointing to a non-existing object (for example if a variables leaves scope).
 This is called a hanging pointer. - Using a hanging pointer is forbidden! - Note: Using a hanging pointer is one of the most common programming mistakes and extremely hard to debug!